jenbyte/Aloha-Apparel-Homepage/README.md

 # Project 1: Aloha Apparel Co.

-This project focuses on learning HTML, CSS, JavaScript and jQuery by recreating the "Aloha Apparel Co." website, originally created by RED Academy.
+This project focuses on learning HTML, CSS, JavaScript and jQuery by remaking the "Aloha Apparel Co." website, originally created by RED Academy.

 ## **Instructions**
 1. Click on the "Clone or download" button, then "Download ZIP."